Semperfii/KanopyProject/README.md

 More commits could be retrieved from the Github API with a valid oauth tocken (the rate limit would be 5000 requests per hour).

+### Updating the data automatically

+As suggested in the bonus section, a new feature could be  an automated update of the the data (periodically).

+### Authors table

+If I had the time, I could also have created a table for the authors in the database, storing revelant data like their login or their avatar_url.
+However one the main main issues would be to deal with the incomplete data (the author or committer fields - not commit.author and commit.committer - are sometimes missing).